pyscf/pyscf.github.io/source/user/cc.rst

 Equation-of-motion coupled-cluster theory
 =========================================

-EOM-CCSD can be used to calculate neutral electronic excitations (EE-EOM-CCSD), spin-flip excitations (SF-EOM-CCSD), or charged excitations, i.e. ionization potentials (IP-EOM-CCSD) or electron affinities (EA-EOM-CCSD).
+EOM-CCSD can be used to calculate neutral excitation energies (EE-EOM-CCSD), spin-flip excitations (SF-EOM-CCSD), or charged excitations, i.e. ionization potentials (IP-EOM-CCSD) or electron affinities (EA-EOM-CCSD).
 The EOM functions return the requested number of